sathvikreddy829/flights-azure-etl/README.md

 A Fact_Bookings table is also created dynamically by joining the dimension tables with the booking details.

 It aggregates booking-level data such as revenue, passenger counts, and flight information, linking them through surrogate keys.

-This entire process is metadata-driven, meaning new tables or columns can be added with minimal manual configuration — the code adapts automatically to schema or data changes.
+This entire process is metadata-driven, new tables or columns can be added with minimal manual configuration — the code adapts automatically to schema or data changes.
 The resulting Fact and Dimension tables in the workspace.gold schema form a well-modeled star schema, optimized for analytics, BI dashboards, and advanced reporting in Power BI or Synapse Analytics.